venusjivani/mantl/docs/getting_started/index.rst

 1. hosts to use as the base for your cluster
 2. an `inventory file`_ with the hosts you want to be modified.
 Mantl includes ansible inventory within its `Dynamic inventory for Terraform.py`_.
 3. a playbook to show which components should go where.
 Mantl organizes its components in `sample.yml`_, which we recommend copying to ``mantl.yml`` for the possibility of later customization.
-You can read more about `playbooks`_ in the Ansible docs.
+You can read more about `playbooks`_ in the `Ansible docs`_.

 Preparing to provision Cloud Hosts
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>